 Children who have anxiety often have a genetic predisposition to it, have some stress in their lives that is challenging for them to deal with.
 As a parent, its important to realize that getting help early is a good thing, and your child is not suffering from anxiety because of something you did.
 The world is a stressful place for children these days.
 The sooner they learn how to manage their stress and anxiety, the better off they will be in life!
 Regardless of the specific kind of anxiety your child is dealing with, stress management techniques can be helpful.

 Pages you can link to from this page will help you to understand more about what your child is dealing with.
-If you are looking for help for a child with anxiety this might be a place to start.
+If you are looking for help for your child with anxiety this might be a place to start.
 If you are interested in finding out what might be the cause for your child’s anxiety, please click here.

 Also you may find yourself in a position where you wonder about medication as an option for your child.
 Please click here to leave anxiety disorder in children for information on child anxiety medication.